Thermographic orthophoto of a large commercial roof showing water ingress as retained heat

 See the thermal orthophoto data and our expert defect identification process in action.
 Watch exactly how three distinct datasets - RGB, daytime thermal, and nighttime thermal - combine to reveal hidden moisture intrusion and deliver a complete, instantly actionable picture of the roof.

-We understand that you need answers fast.
-The client received a plain-English PDF report alongside three distinct deliverables: a thermal orthophoto with every issue clearly marked, an unmarked thermal orthophoto, and an RGB orthophoto showing each location in real colour.
+In this example, the client needed actionable answers quickly.
+They received a plain-English PDF report alongside three distinct deliverables: a thermal orthophoto with every issue clearly marked, an unmarked thermal orthophoto, and an RGB orthophoto showing each location in real colour.
 Using just an iPad, anyone in the client's team could zoom into the maps and walk straight to the precise location of the hidden moisture.

 When managing 5.2 hectares of flat roof, the difference between blindly walking the surface hoping to spot an invisible problem, versus navigating directly to verified targets, is monumental.
 It transforms a needle-in-a-haystack guess into a rapid, targeted, and cost-effective remediation plan.